LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	Customising the document in ArcGIS

+.. raw:: latex

+   \newpage

 It is recommended that the button for the Data Searches tool is added to a new toolbar.
-Toolbars are created through the Toolbars tab in the Customize dialog, as shown in figures :numref:`figCustomizeToolbars` and :numref:`figNameToolbar`.
+Toolbars are created through the **Toolbars** tab in the Customize dialog, as shown in figures :numref:`figCustomizeToolbars` and :numref:`figNameToolbar`.

 .. _figCustomizeToolbars: